Energy-efficient treatment of odorous compounds

 |Methyl mercaptan||Decayed cabbage, garlic||0.002|

 As shown by the table above, the concentration at which odors are a problem is in the order of magnitude of parts-per-million (ppm), and in some cases even lower.
 Therefore, odor emissions are particularly difficult to treat, as the purification system needs to have a very high performance.
 Furthermore, when the odor is emitted in an open space, the issue is more complex, since the odor values are affected by external agents such as atmospheric conditions.

 We offer many types of air analyses aimed at identifying the odor levels.
 Read more about Air and odor analysis.

-Ozonetech developed several solutions for solving odor problems in many applications.
+Mellifiq has developed several solutions for solving odor problems in many applications.
 Based on the case situation and the requirements from the customers, we select and design the most efficient solution for removing unpleasant odor.
 Each solution can be composed either by one single ozone stage or by a multi-stage system.
-An overview of the performance of Ozonetech solutions for odor removal is shown in the figure below.
+An overview of the performance of Mellifiq solutions for odor removal is shown in the figure.

 Single-stage ozone solution – RENA Pro

 In many cases, a single-stage ozone solution already has a great reduction of the odor emissions, as shown by the RENA Pro curve in the figure above.
 Since ozone is a powerful oxidation media, it quickly reacts with the odorous molecules.
 These molecules are efficiently oxidized, leading to the formation of carbon dioxide and water, completely odorless and harmless compounds.
 This oxidation mechanism is valid both for odors from organic compounds, such as VOCs, and from sulfur compounds, such as H2S, as shown.